-With the parameters train_model and create_new_model either a halted or interrupted training can be resumed (or extended) or skipped if no training is scheduled since the model was already trained before.
+With the parameters train\model and create\new\model either a halted or interrupted training can be resumed (or extended) or skipped if no training is scheduled since the model was already trained before.
 Most parameters to set for the training stage are related to hyperparameter tuning (c.f.
 Table 4).
-Firstly, the batch_size can be set.
+Firstly, the batch\size can be set.
 Furthermore, the number of epochs to train is required to be adjusted.
-Last but not least, the used model itself must be provided to MLAir including additional hyperparameters like the learning_rate the algorithm to train the model (optimizer) and the loss function to measure model performance.
-For more details on how to implement an ML model properly we refer to section 4.5.
+Last but not least, the used model itself must be provided to MLAir including additional hyperparameters like the learning\rate the algorithm to train the model (optimizer) and the loss function to measure model performance.
+For more details on how to implement a ML model properly we refer to section 4.5.

-- Due to its application focus on meteorological time series and therefore on solving a regression problem, MLAir offers a particular handling of training data.
-A popular technique in ML, especially in the image recognition field, is to augment and randomly shuffle data to produce a larger number of input samples with a broader variety.
-This method requires independent and identically distributed data.
-For meteorological applications, these techniques should be carefully selected, because of the lack of statistical independence of most data and auto correlation (see also Schultz et al., 2021, forthcoming).
-To avoid generating over-confident forecasts, train and test data are split into blocks so that little or no overlap remains between the - 475 datasets.
+Due to its application focus on meteorological time series and therefore on solving a regression problem, MLAir offers a particular handling of training data.
+A popular technique in ML, especially in the image recognition field that usually perform classification tasks, is to assume an independent and identically distribution and therefore augment and randomly shuffle data to produce a larger number of input samples with a broader variety.
+For meteorological applications, these techniques should be carefully selected, because of the lack of statistical independence of most data and auto correlation (see also Schultz et al., 2020, forthcoming).
+To avoid generating over-confident forecasts, train and test data are split into blocks so that little or no overlap remains between the datasets.
 Another common problem in ML, not only in the meteorological context, is the natural under-representation of extreme values, i.e. an imbalance problem.
-To address this issue, MLAir allows placing more emphasis on such data points.
+To address this issue, MLAir allows to place more emphasis on such data points.
 The weighting of data samples is conducted by an over-representation of values that can be considered as extreme regarding the deviation from a mean state in the output space.
-This can be applied during training by using the extreme_values parameter, which defines a threshold value at which a value is considered extreme.
-Training samples with target values that - 480 exceed this limit are then used a second time in each epoch.
-It is also possible to enter more than one value for the parameter.
-In this case, samples with values that exceed several limits are duplicated according to the number of limits exceeded.
-For positively skewed distributions, it could be helpful to apply this over-representation only on the right tail of the distribution

-(extremes_on_right_tail_only).
-Furthermore, it is possible to shuffle data within, and only within, the training subset randomly by enabling permute_data.
+This can be applied during training by using the extreme\values parameter.
+For positively skewed distributions, it could be helpful to apply this over-representation only on the right tail of the distribution (extremes\on\right\tail\only).
+Furthermore, it is possible to shuffle data within, and only within, the training subset randomly by enabling permute\data.

-485 4.7 Validation
+4.7 Validation

 The configuration of the ML model validation is related to the postprocessing stage.
-As mentioned in section 2.3, in the default configuration there are three major validation steps undertaken after each run besides the creation of graphics: First, the trained model is opposed to the two reference models, a simple linear regression and a persistence prediction.
+As mentioned in section 3.2, in the default configuration there are three major validation steps undertaken after each run besides the creation of graphics: First, the trained model is opposed to the two reference models, a simple linear regression and a persistence prediction.
 Second, these models are compared with climatological statistics.
 Lastly, the influence of each input variable is estimated by a bootstrap procedure.